iyexiao/Excel2UE/README.md

 # Excel2UE
-export excel to UE4 cpp script and txt resources
+export excel to UE4 cpp script and txt resources,use in blueprint

 # Node
-need python2.7 and install openpyxl setuptools xlrd p
+need python2.7 and install openpyxl setuptools xlrd plug-in

 ### excel2lua
 built in cmd